Jeanna Parsons Leigh

 - Recovery from Critical Illness

-Dr. Jeanna Parsons Leigh, Ph.D. is a Sociologist and Assistant Professor in the Faculty of Health at Dalhousie University.
+Dr. Jeanna Parsons Leigh, Ph.D. is a Sociologist and Associate Professor in the Faculty of Health at Dalhousie University.
 She has a cross-appointment in the Department of Critical Care Medicine, Faculty of Medicine and is a member of the Policy, Programs, and Implementation group (PPI) at the Canadian Centre of Vaccinology.
 She also leads the Advocacy, Health Literacy and Knowledge Transfer team within Sepsis Canada – a Canadian Institutes of Health Research (CIHR) funded national network.
 Her program of research is broadly focused on optimizing the delivery of health services and public health interventions for improved public (citizen, patient, family caregiver) healthcare provider and system outcomes.
 Specific projects currently being led by Dr. Parsons Leigh include: improving public and health system responses to the COVID-19 pandemic, documenting levels of public awareness and understandings of Sepsis in Canada for improved public health literacy, improving transitions in care for survivors of critical illness, and developing evidence informed interventions to improve equity, diversity and inclusion in medical specialties.
 Dr. Parsons Leigh provides mentorship to students conducting applied health services, mixed methods, and qualitative research projects.
 She draws from a variety of research methods in her work including institutional ethnography, grounded theory, and narrative inquiry.

 BA, First Class Honours, St. Francis Xavier University